 Is San José affordable?

-Costa Rica isn’t known for being the cheapest country to leave in, actually, it is one of the more expensive Central American countries.
+Costa Rica isn’t known for being the cheapest country to live in.
+Actually, it is one of the more expensive Central American countries.

-However, if you are willing to adjust to a different lifestyle and find what is most important to you then it can be more than affordable.
-Just have a willingness for change and an open mind which most likely you have if you have opened your eyes to the wonderful possibilities of Costa Rica.
+However, if you are willing to adjust to a different lifestyle and find what is most important to you, then it can be more than affordable.
+Just have a willingness for change and an open mind, which you will most likely have if you have opened your eyes to the wonderful possibilities of Costa Rica.

 San Jose is a mecca of fruit and vegetable stands, markets, and discount stores down every street.
 You don’t need to go far to find yourself a deal, shopping fresh and local.

-If you want a luxury apartment, most listings start with $1,300 USD per month.
+If you want a luxury apartment, most listings start at $1,300 USD per month.

 On the whole, you will find that rental properties are quite affordable in San José.